bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Still, we don\'t always have to pass an argument for each parameter.
+Still, we don&apos;t always have to pass an argument for each parameter.
 JavaScript allows us to specify a default value for a parameter.
 Here, we have defined a function that performs an exponentiation operation and has two parameters - a base and a power.
 If we do not pass an argument